chelsyx/auto_test_analysis/README.md

 Rscript run.R --yaml_file=/path/to/your/file.yaml
 ```

-For each test(assuming report title remains the same), a directory named `/data/report_title/` would be created to store the data fetched from MySQL database.
-The html reports could be found in the `/reports/` directory.
+For each test (assuming report title remains the same), a directory named `/data/report_title/` would be created to store the data fetched from MySQL database.
+The HTML reports could be found in the `/reports/` directory.